 What are the best PS5 games?
 Ask anyone on your friends list and they’ll probably give you a different answer.
-But while we all have our favourites, we can all agree there are some stellar offerings on Sony’s console right now from little indie hits to first-party PS5 blockbusters.
+But while we all have our favorites, we can all agree there are some stellar offerings on Sony’s console right now from little indie hits to first-party PS5 blockbusters.
+So, here’s our list of the best PS5 games in 2023.

 The best PS5 games are: